The intranet is the unsung hero amongst PR channels.

 Dimension 1: Top-Down Communication

-This dimension refers to the flow of information from the higher levels of the organisation’s hierarchy to the lower levels.
+Top-down communication = the top-down dimension refers to the flow of information from higher levels of the organisation’s hierarchy to lower levels.
 It typically includes official announcements, policy changes, organisational updates, and strategic directions.

 The main aim is to inform all employees about the company’s goals, achievements, and changes.
 It ensures that everyone is aligned with the organisation’s vision and objectives.

 On an intranet, top-down communication is facilitated through official news channels, broadcast emails, leadership blogs, and dedicated sections for corporate announcements.
-It’s important that this content is easily accessible and prominently displayed.
+This content must be easily accessible and prominently displayed.

 Dimension 2: Bottom-Up Communication

-This is the upward flow of information from lower-level employees to the management and leadership teams.
-It encompasses feedback, suggestions, concerns, and insights from the staff.
+Bottom-up communication = the bottom-up dimension refers to the upward flow of information from lower-level employees to the management and leadership teams.
+It encompasses staff feedback, suggestions, concerns, and insights.

 Bottom-up communication is crucial for fostering a sense of inclusion and empowerment among employees.
 It allows the management to gather ground-level insights and address issues that may not be visible at the top.